fj222wh/L2/README.md

 ---

 ## Usage
 The module provides the business logic for an object-oriented order system.
-It provides  you to create and manage products, create and organize a product catalog, handle orders, calculate total sum, and generate invoices based on the orders.
+It provides you with the backend logic for to creating and manage products, catalog, sort and create the product catalog, handle orders, add products, update or remove products from an order, calculate total sum, and generate invoices in HTML based on the orders.

-The classes and its features:
+The classes and its public methods are explained below:

 ### Store
 - `constructor(name)` - Create a new store with a name